MaterializeThoughts/fi7note-privacy/index.md

 If you turn analytics off later, Fi7Note stops sending future analytics events.
 The app also asks the Firebase Analytics SDK to disable analytics consent and reset analytics data where technically available.
 However, data that has already been processed into aggregated analytics reports may not always be removable from all historical reports.

-Fi7Note does not send a separate analytics event simply saying that you granted or denied analytics consent.
+Fi7Note does not send a separate Firebase analytics event simply saying that you granted or denied analytics consent.

+The analytics consent setting described in this section controls Firebase / Google Analytics.
+It does **not** control the minimal aggregate counter system described in Section 5.5.
+Those counters operate independently and may therefore be sent whether you allow or decline optional Firebase analytics.
+The counter system does not use Firebase identifiers and does not create an individual user or installation profile.

 ## 11. When Data May Leave the Device